offconvex/offconvex.github.io/_posts/2021-4-7-ripvanwinkle.md

 Note that the number $5.06$ suggests higher precision than actually given by the method, since it is possible to quibble about the coding assumptions that led to it.
 Perhaps others might use a more classical coding mechanism and obtain an estimate of $6\%$ or $7\%$.

-But the important point is that unlike  existing bounds in Adaptive Data Analysis, there is **no** dependences on $t$, the number of models that have been tested before.
+But the important point is that unlike  existing bounds in Adaptive Data Analysis, there is **no** dependence on $t$, the number of models that have been tested before, and the bound is non-vacuous.

 ## Empirical evidence about lack of meta-overfitting